lkodinsson/MARS/Core_Rules/Character_Features.md

 ## Talents & Other Abilities

 Under normal circumstances you will dictate what you do rather than specifying the exact game action you take.
 In the case of talents or other special abilities, these aspects of your character are more under you control.
 Instead you declare exactly what ability you are using, and then describe what your character does as it performs that action.
 For example: You might say, *"I jump across the pit,"* which may require you to roll an athletics check to succeed.
-Alternatively, you could instead say, *"I cast Feather Fall then jump across the pit,"* and it might make it easy enough that you don't need to roll at all.
+Alternatively, you could instead say, *"I cast the spell Feather Fall then jump across the pit,"* and it might make it easy enough that you don't need to roll at all.

 Talents are acquired similar to skills, but rather than being represented by a roll value and used with an associated stat, talents are just a special ability.
 Their entire function is encompassed by what you can do with them or how they modify the overall function of your character.